 Now let’s break the verses down so that we all understand what Jesus is telling us in this pattern of prayer.

 Our Father which art in heaven, recognizes God for who He is and where He is located.
 Satan is the god of this world but you are talking to The God of Everything.

 Hallowed be thy name.
 Here you are honoring God and blessing his name.

 Thy kingdom come.
 Thy will be done in earth, as it is in heaven.
-This recognizes that God’s kingdom is coming to earth at the end of the Great Tribulation.
-God is coming to earth to live with men after he has overthrown Satan and all who are not found in the Lamb’s Book of Life.
-Rev 21:3.
-You’re saying just as all Heaven obeys your will, you want earth to do the same.
+This recognizes that God’s kingdom is coming to earth at the end of the Millenium.
+God is coming to earth to live with men after He has overthrown Satan and all who are not found in the Lamb’s Book of Life (Rev 21:3).
+You’re saying just as all Heaven obeys Your will, you want everyone in the earth to do the same.

 And forgive us our debts, as we forgive our debtors.
 Here you are saying, “Forgive me for all of my sins based on how I have forgiven others”.
-You forgive so that you can be forgiven.
+You forgive because you were forgiven and so that you can be forgiven.

 For thine is the kingdom, and the power, and the glory, forever.
-For You control everything, including all that is, including all powers, and therefore all glory belongs to you.
+“Father, You control everything and all that is, including all powers, and therefore all glory belongs to You.”

 Amen.
 That settles it.

-The second word in our list from Philippians 4:6 is supplication.
+Now, let’s look at the second word in our list from Philippians 4:6, which is supplication.

 Luke 12:22-32 (KJV)